HendrickSimonR/DisFlix/README.md

 ## Modal

 Clicking the down arrow button on a thumbnail or clicking the About Me link on the dropdown menu will initiate the function below.
-The function takes in an input and a callback which closes the modal.
+The function takes in an input and a callback function which closes the modal.
 The input is either one of two things:

 #### - Movie ID
 The movie ID is taken as a string and converted to an integer.
 The integer is provided as a prop to the Movie Modal Container, which is used to find the matching data in the movie's slice of state, finally rendering the information onto the component.